Lazer2077/C-Keyword-Extract/README.md

 # C-Keyword-Extract
 # C语言关键词提取计数
-Extract the Keyword from a C/C++ file
+---
 EE302 Lab2
+Extract the Keyword from a C/C++ file，
+## Requirements
+Program Requirements
+1. Basic requirement: output "keyword" statistics

+2. Advanced requirement: output the number of "switch case" structures, and output the number of "case" corresponding to each group

+3. Uplifting requirement: output the number of "if else" structures

+4. Ultimate requirement: output the number of "if, else if, else" structures

+---

 ## Idea
 - For this time,  we first care about the annotation and inCode (String, variable name) keyword, we should make judgement under these situation.
 - After searching from the Internet, I decide using re module in python to match the basic function